OpenRockets/web-dev-error-solutions/errors/css/css-challenge-centering-a-card-with-a-shadow/README.md

+# 🐞 CSS Challenge:  Centering a Card with a Shadow

 This challenge focuses on creating a visually appealing card element that is perfectly centered both horizontally and vertically on the page, and includes a subtle box shadow for depth.
 We'll use CSS Grid for layout simplicity.